iaincollins/ardent-api/README.md

 The API is considered fairly stable and no breaking changes are anticipated, but expect evolution of parameters that can be passed and enrichment of responses.

-In some cases the internal logic for routes may evolve over time.
+The internal logic for routes may evolve over time and this may cause the content of responses to vary, based on changes to internal filters, how data is processed and changes in retention policies.

-More information about Ardent:
+For more information please also see the following repositories:

 * https://github.com/iaincollins/ardent-www
 * https://github.com/iaincollins/ardent-collector